Judith Beveridge

 Judith Beveridge (born 1956) is a contemporary Australian poet, editor and academic.
 She is a recipient of the Christopher Brennan Award.

 Biography

 Judith Beveridge was born in London, England, arriving in Australia with her parents in 1960.
-She started her education at the Auburn North Public School in September 1961, and graduated in 1968 as "Dux of the School" (a title awarded to the student with best aggregate result over all subjects).
+She started her education at the Auburn North Public School in September 1961, and graduated in 1968 as dux (a title awarded to the student with best aggregate result over all subjects).
 Completing a BA at UTS she has worked in libraries, teaching, as a researcher and in environmental regeneration.
-From 2003 until 2018, she taught creative writing at The University of Sydney and was poetry editor for Meanjin from 2005 to 2015, having previously edited Hobo and the Australian Arabic literature journal Kalimat.
+From 2003 until 2018, she taught creative writing at the University of Sydney and was poetry editor for Meanjin from 2005 to 2015, having previously edited Hobo and the Australian Arabic literature journal Kalimat.